How can I get cheaper family health insurance?

 - Cosmetics treatments

 No, most health insurance policies won’t cover pre-existing conditions.
-These are typically classed as health issues you’ve received treatment for in the last five years.
+These are typically classed as health issues you’ve received treatment for in the past five years.
 Some insurers will put the time limit a little lower though.

 Check with your insurer to see what is and isn’t included.